milesroberts-123/tajimasDacrossSpecies/README.md

 * Bray-Curtis dissimilarity: counts are first normalized to sum to one (within each sample) to help control for coverage variation between samples, then you apply [the formula in this paper](https://doi.org/10.1186/s12859-015-0875-7)

+At the same time, the workflow will download GBIF occurence data and estimate range size.

 In addition, this workflow is designed to:

 * analyze read data from multiple species simultaneously, including species of varying ploidy